 Access to sensitive data is tightly controlled and provided to employees on need-to-know basis that implements strong least-privilege access.
 Logins are protected using two-factor authentication and all administrator activity is logged to our centralized logging and monitoring system which is configured to generate alerts of unauthorized behavior.

 Our customer data is our most critical asset and we enforce strict controls for its access, backup and retention.
 Customer data is only stored in our production infrastructure, it is never used in testing / staging environments or stored on employee devices.
-Customers who exit our service have their data removed from the production environment.
+Customers who exit our service have their user credentials and API access keys revoked, and their data removed from the production environment.
 Employee access to customer data is exclusively for maintenance, credentialing, and support, is routinely audited, and based on need to know criteria.